Gerrudo/RESTaurantsExpress/README.md

 - [ ] Rework the front end of the appliction using a framework: e.g Angular
 - [ ] Write more Requirments

+## React Requirements

+- [ ] Covert current or commonly used HTML elements/sets of elements into JSX e.g const titleElement = ...
+- [ ] Have data pulled from each socket into the elements using JSX
+- [ ] Build if and for loops into element consts using JSX
+- [ ]

 ## Bugs

 - [x] Request not being sent sometimes because of undefined photo_reference